Settings

 World Cup bets | FIFA World Cup Trophy

-The current World Cup has 18 carats of pure gold and replaced the Jules Rimet Cup that Brazil won.
+The current World Cup has 18 carats of pure gold and replaced the Jules Rimet Cup that Brazil won in 1970.

 World Cup bets | The Clockwork Orange was the protagonist of the World Cup in 1974